usnistgov/ARIAC/wiki/tutorials/automated_evaluation.md

 </game_score>
 ```

-In this example the score is 0 because the example team system does not actually complete any orders.
+- In this example the score is 0 because the example team system does not actually complete any orders.

-The general output structure of the `logs` directory is:
+- The general output structure of the `logs` directory is:

 ```
 logs
-└── example_team  # team name
+└── ariac_example_team  # team name
     └── sample  # trial name
         ├── gazebo
         │   └── state.log  # gazebo state log file